 The audiobooks are simply a recording of Michel teaching a male and female student each language — and you, as the listener, are the third person in the class, learning with them at the same pace.
 They are beginners too, and learn with you, giving the lessons a feeling of participation and continual achievement that is encouragingly evidenced from your progression with them.

-If you like these tasters, and want to have more confidence with whichever of the many languages the Michel Thomas series covers, I highly recommend getting a full course.
+If you want to have more confidence with whichever of the many languages the Michel Thomas series covers, I highly recommend getting a full course.

 Michel does make good on his promise that you can be confident in conversation within a few hours, and you’ll be surprised what you remember when you travel that you will somehow now just know: